 The gateway to a range of domestic and international destinations, cruises from Brisbane are the ideal way to experience the city best known for its waterways.
 Thanks to its picturesque position, just minutes from the CBD and Brisbane Airport, Brisbane is a fantastic cruising departure point year round.
 Departing from the Portside Wharf precinct in the upmarket area of Hamilton, cruises departing Brisbane travel to a wide range of domestic and international destinations.
+From cruise lines such as P&O, Princess and Royal Carribean, there are also a great range of last minute cruises and cheap cruises from Brisbane.
 There are also a number of cruises that make stops in Brisbane, allowing visitors to experience the fantastic waterfront precinct on Kingsford Smith Drive, complete with an outstanding range of retail outlets, cafes, fine dining, luxury residences and even a cinema complex.

 Cruises from Brisbane are a fantastic experience thanks to the wonderful range of port facilities and its convenient location on the Brisbane River, just minutes from the CBD.
 The port offers easy access by car or taxi, train and ferry.
 The cruise terminal is also just 15 minutes from the Brisbane Airport, 20 minutes from Central Station and 30 minutes from Eagle Street Pier.